BowenLi1994/Shell-Toolkits/README.md

  - exit--exit my shell
 P.S: you can terminate the shell forcely by EOF(control+D)

-2.external commands:
+2. external commands:
-you can execute external commands like: cat,env,sleep and so on
+ - you can execute external commands like: cat,env,sleep and so on

 3.background command:
-you can run the command in the background process like:sleep 10 &
+ - you can run the command in the background process like:sleep 10 &

 4. redirect command:
-input redirect: like cat<myls.c output redirecr like ls>ls_result input and output redirect like: cat<test>test2
+ - input redirect: like cat<myls.c
+ - output redirecr like ls>ls_result
+ - input and output redirect like: cat<test>test2

-5.pipe command:
+5. pipe command:
-my shell only support 2 or 3 commands in pipe. for 2 commands: ps -ef|more for 3 commands: cat myls.c|head -5|tail 2
+my shell only support 2 or 3 commands in pipe.
+- for 2 commands: ps -ef|more
+- for 3 commands: cat myls.c|head -5|tail 2

 ## myls
 You should type ./myls+<path name> to show the detailed files' information under the path name.